 I was born aged zero in Hitchin maternity hospital and returned to our family home in Chilvers Bank, Baldock.
 It would appear that up to the age of eleven I was attentive, captain of all sports and clever.
 In fact everything that I wasn't for the five years following at the local Grammar School.
 Except maybe the clever bit.

 Rather a misspent youth during the early sixties where bunking off school was a bit of the norm for me to watch Clapton, Beck, John Mayall, The Yardbirds, Georgie Fame, et al, practicing for a session at the Marquee when it was in Oxford Street and after it turned from Jazz into R&B, Oh, and that R&B is British rhythm and blues, not that crap US R&B style.
 The club was easy to sneak into then because it was an old cinema and everyone knows how to sneak into a cinema.
 When the Marquee moved to Wardour Street it was nearly impossible to get into without a ticket.
 We also frequented the 100 club nearby where my pal used to like losing his money to the local cardsharps upstairs.
 I was later to return to the 100 club as a security associate for a professional card player who never seemed to lose but was the biggest wimp you could imagine.
-Sneaking into the Flamingo, which was difficult, to watch Georgie Fame, Chris Farlowe and the brilliant Zoot Money etc and we got thrown out of Ronnie Scotts jazz club more times than I care to remember, thats when it was in Gerrard Street and all the big names would hang around.
+We used to sneak into the Flamingo, which was difficult, to watch Georgie Fame, Chris Farlowe and the brilliant Zoot Money etc and we got thrown out of Ronnie Scotts jazz club more times than I care to remember, thats when it was in Gerrard Street, played proper bluesy jazz, and all the big names would hang around.
 But it was all worth it.
 I’ve had a passion for music ever Since.
 Let it be said I was also fascinated by London and all it offered during the early sixties.
 As I've said before:

 " I've never let school get in the way of a good education "